 Research has shown that when parents talk openly with their children and teens about sexuality, it leads to less risky behaviour, less conformity to what they think others are doing, and helps them to view their parents as good sources of information.

 - Provide correct information.
-Telling a story or making up information to protect children is not helpful and can mean that parents will have more explaining to do later!
+Telling a story or making up information to protect children is not helpful and can mean that adults will have more explaining to do later!

 - Answer questions honestly.
 Tell children what they want to know, using words they can understand.